bumble-tech/appyx-codelabs/codelabs/markdown/appyx-custom-animation.md

 ## Launch
 Duration: 1

 Launch your app.
-It will look like this:
+It should look like this:

 <img src="assets/custom-animation-demo.gif" alt="demo" width="200"/>